 The Company accounts for its shares of Class A common stock subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
-Shares of Class A common stock subject to mandatory redemption is classified as a liability instrument and is measured at fair value.
+Shares of Class A common stock subject to mandatory redemption are classified as a liability instrument and are measured at fair value.
 Conditionally redeemable common stock (including common stock that features redemption rights that is either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) is classified as temporary equity.
 At all other times, common stock is classified as stockholders' equity.
-The Company's Control and subject to occurrence of uncertain future events.
+The Company's Class A common stock features certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
 Accordingly, Class A common stock subject to possible redemption is presented at redemption value as temporary equity, outside of the stockholders' equity section of the Company's condensed balance sheet.

-Warrant Liability
+Warrant Liabilities

-The Company accounts for the Warrants in accordance with the guidance contained in ASC 815-40 under which the Warrants do not meet the criteria for equity treatment and must be recorded as liabilities.
-Accordingly, the Company classifies the Warrants as liabilities at their fair value and adjust the Warrants to fair value at each reporting period.
-This liability is subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized in our statement of operations.
+The Company accounts for the Public Warrants (as defined in Note 3) and the Private Placement Warrants (together, with the Public Warrants, the "Warrants") in accordance with the guidance contained in ASC 815-40 under which the Warrants do not meet the criteria for equity treatment and must be recorded as liabilities.
+Accordingly, the Company classifies the Warrants as liabilities at their fair value and adjusts the Warrants to fair value at each reporting period.
+This liability is subject to re-measurement at each balance sheet date until exercised, and any change in fair value is recognized in the statement of operations.
 The Public Warrants for periods where no observable traded price was available are valued using a Monte Carlo simulation.
 The Private Placement Warrants are valued using a Modified Black Scholes Model.
+For periods subsequent to the detachment of the Public Warrants from the Units, the Public Warrant's quoted market price was used as the fair value as of each relevant date.